What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Echo Park

-If you’ve got room for some chill time, rent a paddleboat for a peddle around Echo Park Lake or circumnavigate its shores on the walking path.
 After soaking in the lakefront vibes, explore the neighborhood’s cool boutiques and hip restaurants peppered along Sunset Blvd.

 Marina Del Rey

 If you’re not opposed to more driving, visiting Marina Del Rey is the perfect way to end your day in Los Angeles.
-Here, you can enjoy a cruise ship for the perfect starlight dinner or eat dinner on land at Salt, a restaurant offering some of the best views over Marina Del Rey.
+Here, you can enjoy a cruise ship for the perfect starlight dinner or eat dinner on land at Salt, a restaurant offering some of the finest views over Marina Del Rey.

 Marina Del Rey